mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 {% include figure.html id="kvm-virtualization-bridge" url="images/kvm-virtualization-bridge.svg" caption="Network Bridge" description="The bridge binds the virtual NICs (\"taps\") of the VMs to the physical network interface." %}

 Check the device name of the primary network interface using `nmcli dev status`.
-The device name in this case is em1 (biosdevname naming for integrated network interfaces).
+The device name may be something like "em1" or "eno1" (biosdevname naming for integrated network interfaces) instead of the familiar "eth0"

 > If network manager is in use, you may want to [disable it](http://xmodulo.com/disable-network-manager-linux.html) before continuing (not necessary though).
 >